Skip to main content

 Backup status values

-AvailableBackup is complete and ready for restore, copy, or export
+AvailableBackup is complete and can be used for restore, copy or export

 Parameter application status